HunteRoi/ansible/README.md

 As upgrading requires sudo access, the `-K` (or `--ask-become-pass`) option is necessary on the command : `ansible-playbook ./playbooks/upgrade_debian.yml -K`

 ## Step 6
-To upgrade all your host, one would run a playbook.
+To upgrade all their hosts, one would run a playbook.
 As upgrading requires sudo access, the `-K` (or `--ask-become-pass`) option is necessary on the command : `ansible-playbook ./playbooks/upgrade.yml -K`

+## Step 7
+One could upgrade all their hosts, one could also run a playbook with conditional tasks, using ansible_facts.